selimerunkut/fls/README.md

 Intents and cross-chain intents are great solutions for this problem.
 Still, the asynchronicity doesn't fit well for many use cases: liquidations, vaults, interoperability, fee collection, or just hurried-up users.

-In Bang, we tackle this problem by providing atomic one-side swaps based on Oracle prices for listed tokens.
+In FLS, we tackle this problem by providing atomic one-side swaps based on Oracle prices for listed tokens.

 The protocol efficiently manages shared cross-chain liquidity in USDC to acquire these tokens in low liquidity chains (secondary chains).
 Then the tokens are sold asynchronously using bridges, cross-chain intents, or different strategies.